-In October 2019, HPF issued a €500 million five-year 2% Eurobond guaranteed by Hellenic Petroleum S.A. with the issue price being 99.41 per cent. of the principal amount.
+In October 2019, HPF issued a \notin 500 million five-year 2% Eurobond guaranteed by Hellenic Petroleum Holdings S.A. and Hellenic Petroleum R.S.S.O.P.P.
+S.A. following the demerger by way of hive-down, with the issue price being 99.41 per cent. of the principal amount.
 The notes mature in October 2024.
-Part of the proceeds of the issue were used for the partial prepayment of the $\epsilon$ 450 million Eurobond maturing in October 2021 through a tender offer process which was completed in October 2019 during which notes of nominal value of $\epsilon$ 248.4 million were accepted.
-On October 5th, 2020, HPF, successfully priced $\epsilon$ 99.9 million of new notes principal amount, with a yield of 2.42%.
+Part of the proceeds of the issue were used for the partial prepayment of the \notin 449.53 million Eurobond maturing in October 2021 through a tender offer process which was completed in October 2019 during which notes of nominal value of \notin 248.4 million were accepted.
+On October 5th, 2020, HPF, successfully priced \notin 99.9 million of new notes principal amount, with a yield of 2.42%.
 These form a single series with HPF's existing notes due October 2024 and were offered through a private placement.
 The issue of the new notes was subscribed by selected institutional investors, with the European Bank for Reconstruction and Development participating at 75% of the issue.